iPhone Text Effects: Tips and Tricks

 T-Mobile Starlink is a partnership between T-Mobile and Starlink, Elon Musk’s SpaceX satellite service.
 To this point, Starlink has been primarily known for providing high-speed internet using low earth orbit (LEO) satellites.
 The collaboration extends T-Mobile’s reach into remote areas not typically covered by traditional cell towers, and it helps Starlink branch out beyond internet service into the mobile market.
 The benefit to consumers is an extra layer of coverage in areas previously not well-served by the big three network operators, T-Mobile, AT&T, and Verizon.

-When T-Mobile Starlink is out of beta and officially available in July, the carrier will start charging $15 per month for the service for existing T-Mobile customers, unless you’re on its premium Go5G Next plan, which includes T-Mobile Starlink for free.
-For AT&T and Verizon customers who wish to get T-Mobile Starlink without switching carriers, the cost will be $20 per month.
+T-Mobile charges $15/month for the service, unless you’re on either the Go5G Next or Experience Beyond plan, in which case you'll get it for free.
+For AT&T and Verizon customers who wish to get T-Mobile Starlink without switching carriers, the cost will be $10/month.

 Whether or not T-Mobile Starlink is worth paying for comes down to coverage.
 If your current wireless carrier meets your coverage needs, T-Mobile Starlink may not be for you.
 However, if you need service in rural areas where traditional cellular towers cannot reach (you probably know if that’s you), T-Mobile Starlink may help.
 To compare mobile coverage in your area by carrier, we recommend checking Navi’s wireless coverage maps, including our state-by-state analysis.